rodrigomoreirasantos/rodrigomoreirasantos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Geopixel
-- 🌱 I’m currently learning at Rocketseat about study plain Discover
+- 🌱 I’m currently learning at Codeboost
 - 🌱 Leaning at Codeboost